 - Through collaborative extended classrooms

 Please note that program, courses, and extended classroom availability varies by location.
 Learn more about DeVry's specialization in Web Design and Development online.

 Tuition & Financial Aid

-Learn more about opportunities to help make your degree more affordable, including merit and needs-based scholarships, grants, loans and the military group tuition rate.
+Learn more about opportunities that may be available to help make your degree more affordable, including merit and need-based scholarships, grants, loans and the military group tuition rate.

 We believe you deserve credit for coursework you’ve already completed.
 Learn how DeVry can help you apply qualifying credits – up to 80 credit hours* – toward your degree program.